Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Introduction

 Evaluating strongly correlated systems is one of the most fundamental challenges in modern science, where conventional theoretical approaches often struggle due to the intricate electronic coupling.
 The accurate description of these systems has led to major breakthroughs across multiple disciplines: in physics, it has driven the understanding of high-temperature superconductivity \cite{yanagisawa2019}; in chemistry, it has enabled the precise modeling of catalytic processes \cite{biz2021}; in biology, it has provided crucial insights into the mechanisms of nitrogen fixation \cite{reiher2017} and avian magnetoreception \cite{zhang2015,xu2021}.

 From an electronic structure perspective, the challenge of evaluating strongly correlated systems lies in representing the multiconfigurational wavefunction \cite{zhou2022}.
-Addressing this problem has led to the advent of several computational strategies, each with distinct advantages and limitations.
-Within the multiconfiguration self-consistent field (MCSCF) framework, complete active space configuration interaction (CASCI) \cite{levine2021} provides a foundation by performing configuration interaction within a predefined active space, though it lacks orbital optimization.
+Addressing this problem has spurred the advent of several computational strategies, each with distinct advantages and limitations.
+Within the multiconfiguration self-consistent field (MCSCF) framework, complete active space configuration interaction (CASCI) \cite{levine2021} provides a foundation by performing configuration interaction within a predefined active space.
 Building upon this foundation, the complete active space self-consistent-field (CASSCF) method enhances CASCI by simultaneously optimizing both the CI coefficients and orbital parameters, thereby more accurately capturing static correlation effects——the near-degeneracy effects arising from multiple electronic configurations of comparable energy \cite{olsen2011,wallace2014}.

 However, both CASCI and CASSCF often provide insufficient accuracy due to their incomplete treatment of dynamic correlation effects \cite{olsen2011,pathak2017}——the instantaneous electron-electron repulsion effects \cite{benavides-riveros2017}.
 To remedy this deficiency, researchers have developed various post-SCF approaches that build upon MCSCF reference wavefunctions \cite{helgaker2000}.
 Complete active space second-order perturbation theory (CASPT2) \cite{roos1996,battaglia2023} represents one of the most successful examples, systematically recovering dynamic correlation, though it suffers from computational scaling limitations.